IcazaG/Genome-resolved-metabolic-potential-of-colony-associated-bacteria/README.md

 ---

-## 📖 How to use this guide
+## How to use this guide

 This document describes, step by step, how anyone with access to an HPC cluster and basic command-line skills can replicate the full bioinformatic workflow: from raw sequencing reads to functionally annotated, phylogenetically validated metagenome-assembled genomes (MAGs).
-This is **not** a script to copy and paste without thinking — each section explains **what** is done, **with which tool**, **with which exact parameters**, and **why**, so that methodological decisions (for example, choosing MEGAHIT over metaSPAdes) are justified and reproducible by a third party.

 ---